 One of the first questions people ask when they are researching becoming full-time RVers is “Can I afford it?”
 There are two sides to that question.
 One is controlling costs (I have provided extensive information on my Budgets page), and the second is generating income or revenue.
-We decided to try all of the major work kamping jobs, Camp Hosting, working at Amazon, selling Christmas Trees, Gate Guarding, and the Beet Harvest and then decide which ones worked for us.
+We decided to try all of the major work kamping jobs, Camp Hosting, working at Amazon, selling Christmas Trees, Gate Guarding, Retail, and the Beet Harvest and then decide which ones worked for us.
 At the end of that experience I wrote a high level summary post comparing these jobs. and more detail below.
 This comparison is based upon our experience.
 Please keep in mind as you read this comparison that is based on our subjective experiences during one season at one particular place.
 To read detailed accounts of any of the experiences you can click on the summaries linked above.

 The main reason we do these jobs is to earn money.
 But unlike our old life, we are looking for more of a work/life balance, and money alone isn’t the biggest factor.
 If it was we would go back to our old professions as none of these jobs come anywhere close to what we used to earn.
 Instead we weigh every job on a Time versus Money versus Quality of Life scale.
 So let’s start with the money earned.
 Unfortunately, there isn’t a simple answer to the question of which job earned the most money.
 So instead of a simple answer let me look at the revenue in multiple ways.